Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 Sertich spoke of the “dangerous” jobs police officers have, how they “go to work and act with courage” and are called upon to make “split-second decisions.”
 “This case isn’t about those officers,” she said.

 Kueng, Lane and Thao weren’t dealing with a split-second decision.
-“It was 569 seconds,” Sertich said, referring to the 9 minutes and 29 seconds Chauvin pressed his knees into Floyd’s neck and back.
+“It was 569 seconds,” Sertich said, referring to the 9 minutes 29 seconds Chauvin pressed his knees into Floyd’s neck and back.
 “They did nothing.”